New Zealand's Rugby History

 A great way to compare each year against the others.

-E): An alphabetical list of every NZ provincial player up to 2015 (now over 12,000) the teams they played for & in what seasons, plus their clubs.
+- An alphabetical list of every NZ provincial player up to 2015 (now over 12,000) the teams they played for & in what seasons, plus their clubs.
 Also being recorded is the positions they played, the no of games they played and the points they scored in each season.
-(To date this information is recorded up to 2014.)
+(To date this information is recorded up to 2015.)

-(The coaches have their achievements recorded too also up to 2014.)
+(The coaches also have their achievements recorded up to 2015.)

-I): Additional Statistical data currently available for the Super franchise teams, only.
+- Additional Statistical data currently available for the Super franchise teams.

 This shows: for & against records (Wins, Losses, Draws plus average points, whether 1-12 or 13+) against all other teams.
-(Long-term it is planned to have it for the Provincial teams too.)
+(Long-term it is planned to provide this for the Provincial teams too.)

-Eventually the site will include team photos and clubroom photos.
+- Coming soon from 2017 - the site will include team and clubroom photos.